ryjen/bestow/README.md

 A stow convention of which files to link can be established using:

-- stow cli arguments
+- stow command line arguments
+- environment variables
 - user or per package `.stowrc` configuration
 - user `.stow-global-ignore` or package `.stow-local-ignore` configuration

 A version control convention of which transient files to ignore can be established using a similar approach.
 For example in git:

-- git cli arguments
+- git command line arguments
+- environment variables
 - user or package `.gitignore` configuration